In this article /

 What are Period Poops?

-Period related bowel movement changes are usually either recurrent constipation, usually during the tail end of your luteal phase, and/or diarrhea once menstruation begins.
-While some people experience bloating, headaches, acne and irritability, other people also report period poops.
+You can spot the period poops if you’re experiencing: Recurrent constipation, usually during the tail end of your luteal phase, and/or diarrhea once menstruation begins.
+While some folks might only experience bloating, headaches, acne and irritability, others can see their cycle changes from a mile away based on their bowels alone.

 Why Do I Get Constipated Before My Period?

-Premenstrual constipation can be a result of high levels of progesterone.
-Progesterone is the hormone released to encourage the thickening of the uterine lining.
-It is the main hormone of the luteal phase, the phase which follows ovulation.
+Premenstrual constipation, Dr. Jeneby explains, can stem from lifted progesterone — that’s the hormone released to encourage the thickening of the uterine lining — and it’s the main hormone of the luteal phase, the phase which follows ovulation.

 After ovulation occurs, the corpus luteum secretes progesterone, which is like our nesting hormone.
 It’s what makes us feel like staying home, getting cozy and eating lots of ice cream.
 It’s meant to curb the effects of rising estrogen, which contribute to feelings of irritability and other mood-related PMS symptoms.
 When implantation doesn’t occur, both drop and menstruation, or the shedding of the uterine lining, occurs.